 Thank you for protecting the lands, habitat, and scenic areas that make everyone in northeast Wisconsin more vibrant.
 We hope you’re staying well and happy during this trying time.

-We wanted to let you know that, due to the pandemic, Land Trust offices will be closed to outside visitors until May 26th.
-We will notify you if this date changes.
-Staff is still available by phone or email if you need to reach us: (920) 738-7265 or firstname.lastname@example.org.
+We wanted to let you know that, due to the pandemic, Land Trust offices will be closed to outside visitors.
+We will notify you if this changes.
+Staff will be in the office a couple days a week and is available by phone or email if you need to reach us: (920) 738-7265 or email@example.com.

 Meanwhile, if you’re tired of being inside, don’t forget to get outdoors and get some fresh air and much-needed change of scenery!
 Enjoying the season’s outdoor beauty will keep you feeling healthy and connected, and promises to boost your happiness quotient.